Ezequiel Duran Player Props: Rangers vs. Angels

 Ezequiel Duran At The Plate

-- Duran has 10 doubles, eight home runs and eight walks while hitting .310.
+- Duran has 10 doubles, eight home runs and eight walks while batting .302.

-- In 17.0% of his games this season, he has homered, and 4.7% of his trips to the dish.
+- In 16.7% of his games this season, he has hit a home run, and 4.6% of his trips to the dish.

-- Duran has had at least one RBI in 36.2% of his games this season (17 of 47), with two or more RBI nine times (19.1%).
-He has also accounted for three or more of his team's runs in two contests.
+- Duran has had an RBI in 17 games this season (35.4%), including nine multi-RBI outings (18.8%).
+He has also driven home three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.